 This Quick-Start HTML Tutorial can help you build a simple web page with a text editor like Notepad.
-The HTML codes you will learn here will be used under the hood when you later use a sophisticated product like Dreamweaver, or an online service like Homestead.
+The HTML codes you will learn here will be used under the hood when you later use sophisticated tools like Dreamweaver,

 For this page I created a text file using Notepad, and then added HTML tags to tell the browser how to display the page.
 I saved the document as a text file with the .htm extension, using the File -> Save As commands (details below).

 What is HTML?

 HTML stands for HyperText Markup Language.
 HTML5 is the latest version of HTML, and adds new features to handle text and multimedia content on personal computers, tablets and smartphones.